apache/linkis-website/community/how-to-contribute.md

 1. Confirm the base branch of the current development (usually the current version in progress, such as version 1.1.0 currently under development by the community, then the branch is dev-1.1.0, if you are not sure, you can ask in the community group or in @relevant classmates in the issue)

-2. Synchronize the latest code of the original warehouse branch to your own fork warehouse branch(see the previous node)
+2. Synchronize the latest code of the original warehouse branch to its own fork warehouse branch , See the guideline [Synchronize the new branch of the original repository to your own fork repository](#213-synchronize-the-new-branch-of-the-original-repository-to-your-own-fork-repository)

 3. Based on the development branch, pull the new fix/future branch (do not modify it directly on the original branch, if the subsequent PR is merged in the squash method, the submitted commit records will be merged into one)
 ````